mlanglois26/mlanglois26/README.md

 🔭 I’m currently looking for a full stack position!

 💬 About me: I have just finished a 3 months bootcamp in Web Development learning Ruby on Rails, Javascript, PostgreSQL, HTML & SCSS.
-- ⚡Developing desktops and responsive apps with Ruby on Rails
-- ⚡Relaying on the MVC architecture and using PostrgreSQL to interact with DB -⚡Deploying with Scalingo
+    ⚡Developing desktops and responsive apps with Ruby on Rails ⚡Relaying on the MVC architecture and using PostrgreSQL to interact with DB ⚡Deploying with Scalingo

 <!--
 **mlanglois26/mlanglois26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.